The Tits--Kantor--Koecher construction for Jordan dialgebras: Solvability and nilpotency

-\begin{cor} An nil LJ-algebra $J$ of bounded index over a field of zero characteristic is solvable.
+\begin{cor} A Jordan nil dialgebra $J$ of bounded index over a field of zero characteristic is solvable.
 If $J$ is finitely generated then it is nilpotent. \end{cor}

-\begin{proof} Let $J$ be a nil LJ-algebra of bounded index.
+\begin{proof} Let $J$ be a Jordan nil dialgebra of bounded index.
 Then $\bar J $ is Jordan and so it is solvable \cite{Zel}, i.e., $\bar J^{(k)}=0$.
 So for $J$ we have $J^{(k+1)}=0$.
 The final statement follows from Theorem \ref{thm:Theorem4}. \end{proof}

-Let us state Pierce decomposition for LJ-algebras with an idempotent.
-There exists a correspondence between idempotents of an LJ-algebra $J$ and its ``algebraic image'' $\bar J$.
+Let us state the Pierce decomposition for Jordan dialgebras with an idempotent.
+There exists a correspondence between idempotents of a Jordan dialgebra $J$ and its ``algebraic image'' $\bar J$.